dohlee/chromoformer/preprocessing/README.md

 1. Download histone ChIP-seq tagAlign files from Roadmap (`wget`)
 2. Convert tagAlign files into BAM files, and sort/index them (`bedtools bedtobam`, `sambamba sort/index`)
 3. Compute genomewide read depth using BAM files and save it as bedGraph files (`bedtools genomecov`)
-4. Convert bedGraph in to npz files for easy file handling (`bdg2npz.py`)
+4. Convert bedGraph in to npz files for easy file handling (`scripts/bdg2npz.py`)
+5. Prepare train metadata table.
+Each row of the table corresponds to a gene annotated with 0/1 label (i.e., lowly/highly expressed), TSS position, putative *cis*-regulatory elements interacting with that gene (`scripts/prepare_train_metadata.py`).
+Of note, the information about the pairwise interactions between genomic regions were obtained and processed from [3div](http://3div.kr/) database.
+6. Extract log2-transformed read depth signals of seven major histone marks for the relevant regions as npy files named as `data/{chrom}:{start}-{end}.npy`.

 ### Note
-You may need about ~400G of disk space to save all the raw histone signal data (tagAlign, bedGraph, and npz files).
+You may need about ~400G of disk space to save all the raw histone signal data (tagAlign, bedGraph, npz and npy files).